 ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Parathyroid cancer is quite rare.
 Most tumors that develop in the parathyroid gland are benign, with parathyroid cancer accounting for less than 100 cases per year in the United States.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
-The five-year survival rate of people with parathyroid cancer is about 89%, and the ten-year survival rate is 49%.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate for people with parathyroid cancer is about 89%, and the 10-year survival rate is 49%.